Workshops

 • Healthcare Delivery and Redesign

-Submissions with a focus on re-imagining, redesigning, and implementing innovative systems to deliver health care more effectively and efficiently.
+Submissions with a focus on reimagining, redesigning, and implementing innovative systems to deliver health care more effectively and efficiently.

-• Health Policy
+• Health Care Policy and Health Services Research

-• Medical Education and Scholarship
+• Medical Education and Training

 Submissions that focus on issues related to medical education (needs assessment, curricular design, curricular implementation, outcomes assessment in undergraduate, graduate and continuing medical education).